akarounis/IP-API/README.md

 # IP-API
 A simple API created using ASP.NET that exposes an endpoint to retrieve IP details (CountryName, TwoLetterCode, ThreeLetterCode) for a specific IP.
+The specific requirements for this API can be found in REQUIREMENTS.pdf

 The API utilizes the following NuGet packages:
 Microsoft.EntityFrameworkCore
 Microsoft.EntityFrameworkCore.SqlServer
 Microsoft.EntityFrameworkCore.Tools